 Pt is a 37 y/o female with h/o headaches past 2 years with migraines occurring 10-15 times per month with light sensitivity and nausea.
 In 2003, she had bilateral TMJ prosthetics implanted, however she continues to experience pain and pressure in the L>R TMJ.
 She has a h/o of trigeminal neuralgia, optic neuritis.
-She has received PT prior to surgery with no pain relief, she has received several trials of chiropractics with no relief, biofeedback/injections/medications without any significant relief.
-Her occupation is a parole officer - primarily desk, computer work.
+She has received PT prior to surgery with no pain relief, she has received several trials of chiropractics with no relief, biofeedback/injections/

 After learning a masseter release and subcranial shear distraction (roughly one week ago), integrating a lumbar roll with c/s retraction 10 reps once per hour, and work place set up modifications she has had one migraine with less intensity and duration as previously.